 Immigration Integration in Greater New Haven

 Greater New Haven is in the middle of a new immigration wave.
-In 2011, about 75,000 (12%) of our residents were foreign born.1 More than one third of these have entered the US in the last 10 years.
-Between 2000 and 2012, New Haven experienced a fifty-percent increase in the immigrant population when compared to the previous decade.2 Given the demographic reality, the current and future prosperity of the region is tightly linked to the success of new immigrants.
+In 2012, about 75,000 (12%) of our residents were foreign born.1 More than one third of these have entered the US in the last 10 years.
+Between 2000 and 2012, the City of New Haven experienced a fifty percent (50%) increase in the immigrant population when compared to the previous decade.2 Given the demographic reality, the current and future prosperity of the region is tightly linked to the success of new immigrants.
 In fact, 13% of newly started businesses in Connecticut between 2000-2007 were owned by immigrants.3

 Our newest residents bring with them a diversity of skills and cultural perspectives, a high commitment to family, a strong work ethic, and entrepreneurial ideas that significantly benefit the region.
-Low-income and undocumented immigrants in particular, however, face barriers to social, legal, language, financial and other services which enable them to be fully integrated members of our community.
+Low-income and undocumented immigrants in particular, however, face barriers to social, legal, language, financial and other services, which, when accessible, enable them to be fully integrated members of our community.

 Our Leadership Strategy

 The Community Foundation for Greater New Haven believes that helping immigrants thrive and fully participate in the community is in everyone’s interest.
 The Foundation is committed to the ongoing work of making Greater New Haven a welcoming community.
 Building on its long history of supporting organizations working with immigrants and their families, The Community Foundation is making immigrant integration a strategic focus.